 Students who do not wish to commit to a degree program, or who are seeking additional knowledge in a particular legal area, may attend classes as a non-matriculated student by taking up to three qualified courses before committing to a program.
 Choose from courses such as: contracts, torts, ethics, legal research, and more.

 It is important to note that paralegals may not provide legal services directly to the public except as permitted by law.
 Paralegals work under the direct supervision of attorneys.
 The Legal Studies Programs adhere to this definition of paralegal found in the “Guidelines for the Approval of Paralegal Education Programs,” American Bar Association Standing Committee on Paralegals, effective September 1, 2013, page 3.

 “A legal assistant or paralegal is a person, qualified by education, training, or work experience, who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

-While students may take some courses online, most classes are offered on the Delaware Law School's Wilmington campus.
+While our legal studies programs are 100% online, our legal studies department is located on the Delaware Law School's Wilmington campus.
 The Legal Studies Programs are affiliated with the law school, which gives students access to a range of professional services, including the vast resources of the Delaware Law Library.
 As a Legal Studies student, you will receive expert career advising at our Career Development Office.
 Each of the career counselors is a licensed attorney who will work with you on career development issues, including building your résumé, writing cover letters, networking, and interviewing.
 For students residing outside the local Wilmington area, online access to our library databases and remote sessions with the Career Development Office are available.

 Want a quick overview of our campus?
 Check out our aerial campus tour.